brain-link/scanhub/docs/source/introduction/ms-architecture.rst

 .. seealso::

-   :doc:`deployment` — how this same set of containers is deployed on a single scanner workstation, on a clinic server, or on a Kubernetes cluster.
+   :doc:`deployment-options` — how this same set of containers is deployed on a single scanner workstation, on a clinic server, or on a Kubernetes cluster.